mosadd1X/novelforge-ai/docs/getting-started.md

 ## Next Steps

-Now that you have installed and configured the Ebook Generator, you can:
+Now that you have installed and configured NovelForge AI, you can:

 - Follow the [Quick Start Guide](./quick-start.html) to generate your first book
 - Learn about [Configuration Options](./configuration.html) to customize the generation process